SapphireDragoness/Cybersec-PoliTo/Wireless Security/Notes/bluetooth_le_stack.md

 ![Hierarchical structure of service, characteristics and descriptors](servchardesc.png)

 The GATT client sends ATT commands and requests to the GATT server.
 The GATT server accepts and processes commands and requests received from a GATT client and sends to the GATT client ATT notifications, indications and responses.
+This avoids the need for the client to poll the server, which would require the server's radio circuitry to be constantly operational.

 Two special services are mandatory in all GATT servers: